top of page

 It starts when someone actually sees you.

-For me, rebuilding began when a recruiter called and outlined a role that felt unsettlingly familiar.
-In a “someone has been paying attention to the last five years of my work” way.
-It felt like they looked at my career and said, “I know exactly what job description he needs to flourish.”
+For me, rebuilding began when a recruiter called and outlined a role that felt unsettlingly familiar... in a "someone has been paying attention to the last five years of my work" way.
+Like they looked at my career and said, I know exactly what job description this person needs to flourish.

 That was new.

-For the first time in a long time, I wasn’t being evaluated on how well I could perform a version of myself.
-I could present my value and have it respected without being told I needed to be one-of-a-kind just to be treated as more than a number in a directory.
+For the first time in a long time, I wasn't being evaluated on how well I could perform a version of myself.
+I could present my value and have it land without being told I needed to be one-of-a-kind just to be treated as more than a number in a directory.

 I felt confidence come back online.